farmer-project/farmer/docs/farmer.yml.md

 ```

 ### image
-Tell farmer to use which image to use when creating a Docker contianer for your instance.
+Tells farmer to use which image to use when creating a Docker contianer for your instance.

 ### ports
 Defines which ports you want to expose when creating the Docker container.